Best Soil for Growing Cannabis: Indoor and Outdoor

 Outdoor Soil Recommendations

 Outdoor growing gives you two main paths: containers or in-ground.
+Your fertilizer approach shapes both.

-If your native soil needs improvement:
+For both approaches, if your native soil needs improvement:

 • Add compost to improve nutrient content and microbial activity